Grounding 3D Object Affordance from 2D Interactions in Images

 The term ``affordance'' is described as ``opportunities of interaction'' by J. Gibson \cite{gibson2014ecological}.
 Grounding 3D object affordance aims to comprehend the interactive regions of objects in 3D space, which is not only simply to predict which interaction an object affords, but also to identify specific points on the object that could support the interaction.
 It constitutes a link between perception and operation for embodied agents, which has the potential to serve numerous practical applications, \eg action prediction \cite{koppula2013learning, vu2014predicting}, robot manipulation \cite{mandikal2021learning, moldovan2012learning, osiurak2016tool}, imitation learning \cite{hussein2017imitation, osa2018algorithmic}, and augmented/virtual reality \cite{cheng2013affordances, dalgarno2010learning}.

 So far, the paradigm of perceiving 3D object affordance has several branches.
 One of them involves establishing an explicit mapping between affordance categories and geometry structures \cite{deng20213d, kim2014semantic, myers2015affordance, xu2022partafford}, based on visual appearance.
 However, affordance is dynamic and multiple, these geometric-specific manners have limited generalization for unseen structures.
-Besides, locking the geometry with specific affordance category may lead to the anticipated region being inconsistent with its affordance when objects possess multiple similar geometrics, resulting in affordance regional confusion.
-Another paradigm is based on reinforcement learning, which puts the agent in 3D synthetic scenarios to interact with objects actively, taking the reward mechanism to optimize the process \cite{nagarajan2020learning}.
+Besides, locking the geometry with a specific affordance category may lead to the anticipated region being inconsistent with its affordance when objects possess multiple similar geometrics, resulting in affordance regional confusion.
+Another paradigm is based on reinforcement learning, which puts the agent in 3D synthetic scenarios to interact with several objects actively, taking the reward mechanism to optimize the whole process \cite{nagarajan2020learning}.